Commencement Media Kit

 John Tyler Community College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award degrees, certificates, and career studies certificates.

-The College’s Nursing Program is approved by the Virginia Board of Nursing and accredited by the National League for Nursing Accrediting Commission.
+The College’s Nursing Program is approved by the Virginia Board of Nursing and accredited by the Accreditation Commission for Education in Nursing.

 The Funeral Services Program at John Tyler Community College is accredited by the American Board of Funeral Service Education (ABFSE) and approved by the State Board of Funeral Directors and Embalmers.

-John Tyler Community College’s Emergency Medical Services Program is approved by the Virginia Office of Emergency Medical Services.
+The John Tyler Community College Emergency Medical Services Intermediate program is accredited by the Virginia Department of Health Office of Emergency Medical Services upon the recommendation of Division of Educational Development.

 The College’s Precision Machining Technology Program is accredited by the National Institute for Metalworking Skills (NIMS).